 Norse religion does not have a tenet like Christianity has the Bible.
 However, there are several texts that give us information on how the Nordic religion was practiced by our ancestors.

 Snorri Sturluson was an Icelandic historian who wrote profusely during the early 1200s.
-He wrote a Saga called The Prose Edda.
+He was a lawspeaker (keeper of laws) in the Icelandic parliament and wrote a Saga called The Prose Edda.

 Sagas are written prose that tells the history and life of the Scandinavian and Germanic peoples.
 Beowulf is a famous saga.